IBSim/VirtualLab/docs/source/install.rst

 Installation with the install script:
 *************************************

+To use the install/update script you will need to install git.
+This can be easily done by either following the instructions on `git's website <https://git-scm.com/download/linux>`_ or, on Ubuntu based distros, you can run the following in a terminal.

+:bash:`sudo apt install git`

-Once you have the containerisation tool installed you can download the automated install/update `script <https://gitlab.com/ibsim/virtuallab_bin/-/raw/main/Install_VirtualLab?inline=false>`_:
+Once you have git and Apptainer installed you can download the automated install/update `script <https://gitlab.com/ibsim/virtuallab_bin/-/raw/main/Install_VirtualLab?inline=false>`_:

 Both the Installer and **VirtualLab** itself are primarily command line only so you will need to run the following commands in a terminal.